ChristianLeep/ChristianLeep/README.md

 ## Hi there 👋

+My name is Christian Leep, and I'm focused on learning all things Tech!

+- 🔭 I’m currently working on building my resume and individual projects to help market myself in the workforce.
+- 🌱 I’m currently learning Networking and Information Technology.
+- 👯 I’m looking to collaborate on projects that can help showcase my skills.
+- 🤔 I’m looking for help with finding a career in Tech.

 <!--
 **ChristianLeep/ChristianLeep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.